GerasimosMakisMouzakitis/projcect-links/README.md

 - `script.js` - Functionality and interactions

 ## 📝 Changelog

+### v0.0.5 (2025-09-19)
+- Added edit functionality for existing links
+- New edit button (✏️) next to delete button for each link
+- Edit modal allows updating both URL and title
+- Input validation prevents duplicate URLs and invalid formats
+- Enhanced link actions layout with grouped edit/delete buttons
+- Improved button styling with consistent sizing and hover effects
+- Auto-focus and text selection in edit modal for better UX
+- Success notification when links are updated

 ### v0.0.4 (2025-09-19)
 - Fixed long URL overflow issues in project cards